 Think Kale Recipes Are Bitter?

-This Soup Will Change Your Mind
+Let Us Change Your Mind

 Kale recipes that feature raw leaves generally make use of mild, sweet varieties like Siberian or baby Scotch.
 Mature leaves and dark green species such as Lacinato (heirloom kale) taste better cooked.
 Done correctly, the cooking process eliminates any bitter taste and gives the leaves a more appetizing texture.